 If we pursue this subject in more detail, we recognize that the full quantum state (including the active region, the contacts, the batteries, etc.) is computationally inaccessible.
 A computationally accessible solution deals only with the degrees of freedom of a smaller subsystem, referred as the open system (our active device region), while the other degrees of freedom (the environment) are not explicitly simulated (Breuer and Petruccione 2002).
 The well-known Lindblad master equation (Lindblad 1976) describes the evolution of the reduced density matrix for Markovian systems (when the role of the environment is highly predictable and memoryless).
 In the description of the dynamics of quantum systems at the very high frequencies that we are interested in, we can hardly say that the system is Markovian.
 The orthodox extensions of the Lindblad type of solutions based on the reduced density matrix beyond Markovian dynamics are still challenging.
 The stochastic Schrödinger equation (SSE) is another technique to deal with non-Markovian systems dynamics with states (Diósi, Gisin et al. 1998, Strunz, Diósi et al. 1999).
 It is based on the continuous measurement theory that allows the definition of a wave function of the open system conditioned on one monitored value associated with the environment.
 However, it is well-known that the physical interpretation of the monitored value (for example the measured total current in our case) cannot be given to the solutions of the SSE for non-Markovian systems.
-It was demonstrated by Wiseman and Gambetta that a SSEtype solution of an open system with a physical interpretation of the monitored value as the output of a continuous measurement has to be based on Bohm mechanics (Gambetta and Wiseman 2002, Gambetta and Wiseman 2003).
-A practical implementation of this type of computational approach showing the technical advantage of the Bohm approach in some cases is explained in a recent work of one of the authors by using a Bohm conditional wave functions (Oriols 2007, Marian, Zanghi et al. 2016, Colomés, Zhan et al. 2017).
+It was demonstrated by Wiseman and Gambetta that a SSE-type solution of an open system with a physical interpretation of the monitored value as the output of a continuous measurement has to be based on Bohm mechanics (Gambetta and Wiseman 2002, Gambetta and Wiseman 2003).
+A practical implementation of this type of computational approach showing the technical advantage of the Bohm approach in some cases is explained in a recent work of one of the authors using a Bohm conditional wave functions (Oriols 2007, Marian, Zanghi et al. 2016, Colomés, Zhan et al. 2017).
+In these papers, quantum trajectories do not only provide a comfortable theory to understand the displacement current, but also to compute it.
 A general discussion of the approach to open quantum systems can be found in (Barker and Ferry 1980a, Barker and Ferry 1980b).
 One such open quantum system coupled to a complex environment is the open "quantum dot" in which coupling to the "dot" is by normal transport, and not by tunnelling.
 This system illustrates the complexities of the system/environment coupling, and has been the subject of several experimental (Bird et al., 1997, 2003) and theoretical reviews (Ferry, Burke et al. 2011, Brunner, Ferry et al. 2012, Ferry, Akis et al. 2015) The Coulomb blockade in ionic channels is closely related to this open quantum system.(Grabert and Devoret 1992, Kaufman, McClintock et al. 2015, Feng, Liu et al. 2016)